Anastasiia66/bioinspired_ca_forest_fire_spread/README.md

 The section of code responsible to adjust the short term intervention:
 ![image](https://github.com/Anastasiia66/bioinspired_ca_forest_fire_spread/assets/84929481/0c9d7200-82c6-4370-8d6d-6ee8598b618b)

+After setting the desired values run the code as usual.

 ### 2. How to set the wind direction and velocity
 Our model takes into acount wind direction and velocity affecting spread of fire.
 In forest_fire_spread.py there are the velocity constant `V` and the wind direction constant `WIND_DIR` that can be adjusted simulationg different wind effect.
 After setting the constants to their new values make sure to save and open the file in Capyle again.